nitinjjain/atom/workshop-atom/provision/provision.md

 ## Introduction

-This lab will take you thru the step needed to provision Oracle Digital Assistant & Visual Builder Cloud Service
+This lab will take you thru the step needed to provision Oracle Digital Assistant & Visual Builder Cloud Service.
+The lab assumes that you don't have Oracle Digital Assistant & Visual Builder instance provisioned.
+Incase you already have these provisioned then you can skip the creation steps for ODA & VB Instance respectively.

+> **Note**
+> * If you already have ODA Instance then start with **Task 2** onwards
+> * If you have VBCS instance then start with **Task 6** & **Step 4** onwards

-Estimated Time: 120 minutes
+Estimated Time: 1hr 30minutes

-### About Oracle Digital Assistant (Optional)
+### About Oracle Digital Assistant
 Oracle Digital Assistant delivers a complete AI platform to create conversational experiences for business applications through text, chat, and voice interfaces

 ### Objectives